-Bruce Willis in Armageddon, about to blow himself up (spoiler alert!) to save the world from an asteroid
+Bruce Willis in Armageddon, about to blow himself up to save the world from an asteroid

-On Monday, Australia’s Siding Spring Survey—the only dedicated comet/asteroid-tracking program of its kind in the Southern Hemisphere—closed due to a lack of funding.
+On Monday, Australia’s Siding Spring survey – the only dedicated comet / asteroid-tracking programme of its kind in the Southern Hemisphere – closed due to a lack of funding.
 Brad Tucker, an astronomer at the Australian National University in Canberra, told the Guardian that this new blind spot could put Earth at risk.
 Which sounds like something we should potentially be worried about.

-VICE: So what's your link to the Siding Spring Survey?
+VICE: Hey Brad.
+So what's your link to the Siding Spring survey?

-Brad Tucker: Well, Mount Stromlo Observatory runs two sites—Mount Stromlo, where I'm an astronomer, and Siding Springs, which is their dark site.
+Brad Tucker: Well, Mt Stromlo Observatory runs two sites – Mt Stromlo, where I'm an astronomer, and Siding Springs, which is their dark site.
 My interest is in finding exploding stars.
 But one of the things I do is work with the public in outreach and education.
-I’m involved with the Siding Spring Survey by trying to attain funding for Robert McNaught, who's running it, to keep the survey operational.
+I’m involved with the Siding Spring survey by trying to attain funding for Robert McNaught, who's running it, to keep the survey operational.

 So what happens now that the survey's been closed down?
 We're left with a big blind spot in the Southern Hemisphere?

 The explosion in Russia actually triggered the US government to start refunding some of these surveys.
 The problem with Siding Springs is that when the NASA money was reduced, it was the first to be cut due to being out of sight and out of mind in Australia.
-There are no other programs running in the realm of what Siding Springs was doing—so yes, there's now a blind spot in the Southern Hemisphere.
+There are no other programmes running in the realm of what Siding Springs was doing – so yes, there's now a blind spot in the southern hemisphere.

-A meteor exploding over Chelyabinsk, Russia, in February 2013
+A meteor exploding over Chelyabinsk, Russia in February of 2013

 So NASA's chosen to focus almost exclusively on the Northern Hemisphere?

 They have.
 There's a project in Hawaii called ATLAS that was funded, and there are a few other ones, but really there's nothing in the Southern Hemisphere.
 There are a few surveys looking for them, but they're not efficient at finding the objects we need to find.
-It’s easier to find large asteroids, say 100 kilometers (62 miles) wide.
-But for comet and meteors that are five to 50 meters [16 to 32 feet) wide—which won’t destroy a planet, but will do a lot of damage—you need a survey like the Siding Springs Survey, or something like it, to be productive at finding them.
+It’s easier to find large asteroids, say 100km wide.
+But for comet and meteors that are 5 to 50 metres wide – which won’t destroy a planet, but will do a lot of damage – you need a survey like the Siding Springs survey, or something like it, to be productive at finding them.

 So you're saying these detection surveys need to be seen as an early warning system, rather then a purely academic pursuit?

 Definitely.
-We're interested in studying asteroids and comets for scientific value—for instance, (the unmanned spacecraft) Rosetta is landing on a comet, and that’s very cool and exiting.
-But tracking asteroids and comets is no different to tracking cyclones, hurricanes, or tornados.
+We're interested in studying asteroids and comets for scientific value – for instance, Rosetta is landing on a comet, and that’s very cool and exiting.
+But tracking asteroids and comets is no different to tracking cyclones, hurricanes or tornados.
 There's a clear interest in studying the science behind it, but really it's about trying to allow for an early warning system.
-And it shouldn’t be seen as a research endeavor or the responsibility of a university.
+And it shouldn’t be seen as a research endeavour or the responsibility of a university.
 There needs to be global view.
 There needs to be a change in how we view it.

 Have we come close to impacts recently?

-Quite often a survey will find a small to medium-sized object measuring a few meters or feet.
+Quite often a survey will find a small to medium sized object measuring a few metres.
 They have, largely speaking, passed by the Earth.
-But we're talking skimming it—around 20,000 to 30,000 kilometers[12,000 to 18,000 miles] above the Earth.
+But we're talking skimming it – around 20,000km to 30,000km above the Earth.
 Given how large space is, that's actually relatively close.
 We're talking about the distance between the Earth and the moon.
 Quite a few of these have happened recently.
-We do expect something like the size of the Chelyabinsk meteor to hit Earth once every ten to 20 years.
+We do expect something like the size of the Chelyabinsk meteor to hit Earth once every 10 to 20 years.
 That's not too often, but when something like that occurs you're essentially detonating a nuclear bomb in the atmosphere.

 That doesn't sound good.